 - Note: Please read CAS’ guidelines for ethics in research.

 We encourage all applicants to have all documents, attachments and texts finalised and converted to the right format before registering their application in the portal.

 If the project requires pre-approval from the Norwegian Data Protection Authority, the Regional Committees for Medical and Health Research Ethics, or a similar body, this must be secured by 21 November 2022.
 Documentation of pre-approval must be submitted as part of the project description in the application portal, or sent by email to Rune Flaten, firstname.lastname@example.org.

 For information about the requirements for the project while at CAS, see “Framework and Requirements for the Project.”

 The selection process

-The final selection of the three projects will be announced in September.
-CAS will assist project leaders during the two-year planning phase leading up to the year at the centre.
+The CAS Board of Directors will make the final selection in June 2023.
+CAS will assist project leaders during the planning phase leading up to the groups’ arrival at the Centre in August 2023.

-If you have any questions about the application process, please do not hesitate to contact us at email@example.com.
+If you have any questions, please do not hesitate to contact us at email@example.com.